CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-To upload encrypted data in SD Connect it is sufficient to use the **drag and drop function** (files or datasets less than 100 GB) in the browser page.
+To upload encrypted data in SD Connect it is sufficient to use the **drag and drop function** (files or folders, less than 100 GB) in the browser page.
 Once the upload has started, a progress bar will visualize the status of the upload.
-For bigger datasets or files, **you can upload files programmatically** using the clients described later below.
+For bigger datasets or files, **you can upload files programmatically** using the clients described below.

 If you did not create a bucket yet, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with 13 digit number based on creation time).
 Note that **it is not possible to rename buckets**.